This post may contain affiliate links.

-You may also be able to sell your food direct to consumers on Etsy, but be sure to do your reserach into both Etsy regulations and applicable state regulations before you jump in.
+You may also be able to sell your food directly to consumers on Etsy, but be sure to do your research into both Etsy regulations and applicable state regulations before you jump in.

 If you are producing and selling food that falls under cottage food laws, you may not need to register as a business.
 However, it’s important to check with your state to be sure.
-In some cases, you may need to complete a simple registration process or receive a license in order to sell your products.
-Again, it’s best to check with your state’s department of health or agriculture to find out what you need to do.
+In some cases, you may need to complete a simple registration process or receive a license to sell your products.

 Even if you do not need a license to sell food from your home kitchen, you should always follow safe food production practices.
 This includes cooking food to the proper temperature, using fresh and clean ingredients, and storing food properly (separately from the food that your own family consumes).